Gates of Fire: Reception

 Kirkus Reviews called it "A triumph in historical fiction".

 Canceled film adaptation

 Shortly after the release of the novel, George Clooney's production company, Maysville Pictures, acquired the rights for a film.
 David Self was brought on to write the screenplay, and Michael Mann was set to direct.
 The film suffered a troubled production, and Mann departed the project citing creative differences.
-It was later put on hold due to lukewarm critical reception for historical fiction films such as Troy, Alexander and King Arthur, all released in 2004.
+It was later put on hold due to mediocre critical reception for historical fiction films such as Troy, Alexander and King Arthur, all released in 2004.
 After the release and success of 300 (2006), a film also based on the Battle of Thermopylae, plans for the Gates of Fire adaptation were completely scrapped.